sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

 - No resource profile baseline; performance parameters are set in Helm chart values
 - Input for Argo: `app:ver` of the AM or SD referencing the `app:ver` AM
 - Input for EnvGene: SD referencing the `app:ver` AM
-- EnvGene calculates service parameters based on the AM
+- EnvGene calculates service-level parameters based on the AM
-- EnvGene allows the user to set service parameters in a structure matching the Helm chart
+- EnvGene allows the user to set service-level parameters in a structure matching the Helm chart

 ![application-manifest.drawio.png](/docs/images/application-manifest.drawio.png)